COMBAT ROUNDS AND ACTIONS

 Q: If I’m designing a “normal” dog, why do Peculiarities like “Runner” count as “mutations”?
 And, if the dog isn’t actually a mutant, can it take the Disadvantage “No Mutations”?

-A: As explained in Section 18.2.3, “Mutations represent Advantages and Disadvantages a ‘normal’ human would never possess.
+A: As explained in the rules, “Mutations represent Advantages and Disadvantages a ‘normal’ human would never possess.
 As a result, any character with any such Peculiarity is either a member of a non-human race or species or a ‘mutant.'”
 So, while the dog’s various Peculiarities may count as “mutations,” the dog will not actually be considered a “mutant” by other characters; it will be considered a normal dog and face whatever prejudices apply to dogs (e.g., it may be barred from certain establishments, etc.) Adding the free Peculiarity “Race” will make this distinction even more clear.
 Nonetheless, because the character (dog) has Peculiarities that are technically designated as “mutations,” it cannot have the Disadvantage “No Mutations.”
 The same would be true for members of any non-human race or species that possess “mutation” Peculiarities.
 Such characters will only be considered “mutants” if their mutation Peculiarities differ from those of other members of their race/species (e.g., all Morlocks have “Night Vision”; but a Morlock with “Night Vision” and “Regeneration” would be considered a mutant Morlock).

 Q: If a creature has “Beast (2)” (which includes “Cannot Grab or Wrestle”) can it also have “Special Grab“?